1980 National League Championship Series

-The 1980 National League Championship Series was played between the Philadelphia Phillies and the Houston Astros from October 7 to 12.
-It was the 12th NLCS.
-Philadelphia won the series three games to two to advance to the World Series.
-It was the first playoff series victory in Phillies history.
-The Phillies went on to defeat the Kansas City Royals for their first World Series Championship.
+The 1980 National League Championship Series was a best-of-five playoff in Major League Baseball’s 1980 postseason between the Philadelphia Phillies and the Houston Astros for the National League (NL) pennant and the right to play in the 1980 World Series.
+Played from October 7 to 12, it was the 12th NLCS.
+Philadelphia won the series three games to two to clinch the NL pennant.
+It was the first postseason series victory in franchise history for the Phillies, who went on to defeat the Kansas City Royals for their first World Series Championship.

 The 1980 National League Championship Series is remembered as the closest, most grueling playoff series in Major League Baseball history.
 The series went to its five-game limit, with the final four games requiring extra innings to determine a winner.

 The two franchises would meet again in the 2022 World Series, nine years after the Astros switched to the American League.

 Background

 The 1980 National League pennant race was one of the most exciting races in baseball history, as both divisions came down to the final weekend.
 The NL East race featured the Pirates, the defending World Series Champions; the Phillies, who were hovering just over a .500 winning percentage and in third place until the middle of August; and the Expos, who were leading the division or within at least four games of first place throughout most of the season.
 The Pirates would fade at the end of the season and finish 83–79.
-The Phillies and the Expos were tied in the standings entering the final weekend of the 1980 season with a three game series set between the two clubs at Olympic Stadium.
+The Phillies and the Expos were tied in the standings entering the final weekend of the 1980 season with a three game series set between the two clubs at Olympic Stadium (Montreal).
 On October 4, with the Phillies holding a one-game lead in the standings, and with the score tied at four heading to the tenth, Mike Schmidt hit a blast deep into the seats in left field to give the Phillies a 6–4 lead and ultimate win.
-The win clinched the NL East for the Phillies and prevented a winner-take-all game for the NL East the following day.
+The win clinched the NL East for the Phillies and prevented a one-game playoff with the Expos for the divisional crown the following day.